 Writing Design Patterns

-…we should consider writing down some of the aspects of the code that we believe fall under a pattern…
+When we’re looking at a body of code we think may be using a pattern, we should consider writing down some of the aspects of the code that we believe fall under a…

 Take notes about code that might fall into a pattern.
 Write down which patterns it might apply in.